hvianna/audioMotion.js/README.md

 The **SHUFFLE** button will shuffle the contents of the current playlist. **CLEAR** clears the current playlist.

 The **Repeat** option, when active, will make the player loop back to the first song after playing the last song on the playlist.

-The **Display** option toggles the display of song information on screen on every track change.

 You can also make audioMotion "listen" to your microphone, by selecting *Microphone* in the **AUDIO SOURCE** setting.
 If your sound card supports *Stereo mix* mode, you should be able to select it as the input device when requested to allow access to your microphone.